jingwenzhang1118/jingwenzhang1118/research.md

 <br>

-## Human capital investment and Supporting underperforming Employees**
+## Human capital investment and Supporting underperforming Employees

-<span class="hightlight"> Should firms give up on underperforming employees?
-A better solution is to provide human capital investment to underperforming employees that still have potential to improve. </span>
+<div class="hightlight"> Should firms give up on underperforming employees?
+A better solution is to provide human capital investment to underperforming employees that still have potential to improve. </div>

 Undoubtedly employees are the most valuable assets of an organization.
-Motivated employees reach new targets, develop new and innovative products, meet the market's demands, and perform efforts to acheive the company's objectives.
+Motivated employees reach new targets, develop new and innovative products, meet the market's demands, and perform great efforts to acheive the company's objectives.
+However, no all employees are the same, and some of them may lack of the necessary management knowledge and skills.